fari-bw/docs/content/en/docs/appstore/modules/data-widgets/data-grid-2.md

 ### 4.7 Wrap Text

-You can choose if you want to wrap the text content of a column and apply ellipsis in the end of it.
+You can choose if you want to wrap the text content of a column, otherwise the text will be truncated with ellipsis at the end of it.

 {{% alert color="info" %}}
 If you are using **Custom content** in the **Show** option of the **General** tab, please make sure you are using a **Text Widget** without containers around it.
 Containers sometimes interfere with wrapping texts.